 This release adds and modifies rules in several categories.

-Talos has added and modified multiple rules in the browser-plugins, file-flash, malware-cnc, server-apache and server-webapp rule sets to provide coverage for emerging threats from these technologies.
+Talos has added and modified multiple rules in the browser-chrome, browser-ie, browser-plugins, browser-webkit, file-image, file-other, malware-cnc, protocol-scada, protocol-voip, server-apache and server-webapp rule sets to provide coverage for emerging threats from these technologies.

 You can view instructions for importing rule updates and SEUs on the Sourcefire Customer Support Site and in the user documentation for the Sourcefire 3D System.